nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 i/IMPORTANCE: The priority of the task.
 Can be `green`, `yellow` or `red`, in that order of importance <br>
 t/TAGS: Tags that are assigned to the task <br>

+>
-> *For Dates and Times, the program utiilises natural language processing and can take in multiple formats such as "tmr, next week, next wed, 3 days later, noon, 8am, 1400"
+* For Dates and Times, the program utiilises natural language processing and can take in multiple formats such as "tmr, next week, next wed, 3 days later, noon, 8am, 1400"
 * The IMPORTANCE parameter takes in these formats "red, green, yellow, r, g, y, R, G, Y, Red".

 The rest of the guide will be using the general command format to describe what is needed to execute each command.

 #### <a id="help"></a>1.
-Getting Help
+Getting help: `help`
 Format: `help`

 Looking for help?
 If you ever need a reminder on how to input certain commands or have some troubleshooting issues, you can easily access the ‘help’ command which will guide you to the right direction.